MuKonqi/teaf/README.md

-# The Example App for unknown
+# The Example App for ?
 ## English
 This program was written to show that if someone makes an installer or uninstaller, it works.